 Darwin's contribution to evolution and natural selection

 In our opinion, Darwin was no charlatan.
-He independently worked out the process of common descent and evolution.
-He independently worked out most of the process of natural selection.
-He brought some aspects that Wallace had not considered, such as his theory of Divergence, his calculation of geological time and his belief that evolution applied equally to plants and animals.
-He brought good supporting evidence from the Galapgos.
-Wallace, on the other hand, brought his theory of continuous adaptation, his rejection of Lamarck's theory that adaptations can be inherited, and his rejection of Darwin's theory that the same processes drive natural selection and artificial selection.
-Perhaps joint priority was morally fair.
-Whatever the morals, Wallace was swindled out of priority for natural selection.
+He independently devised reasonably accurate theories for common descent, evolution and most of natural selection, albeit mostly by picking the right parts of earlier theories.
+He added some aspects that Wallace had not considered, such as his calculation of geological time and his belief that evolution applied equally to plants and animals.
+He added good supporting evidence from the Galapagos.
+Wallace, on the other hand, brought his theory of continuous adaptation, his evidence from the Spice Islands, his rejection of Lamarck's theory that adaptations can be inherited, and his rejection of Darwin's theory that the same processes drive natural selection and artificial selection.
+Perhaps joint priority was morally fair, although this does not change our opinion that Wallace was swindled out of scientific priority for natural selection.

 Before Origin of Species, at least 13 people had published non-creationist theories about evolution and/or speciation: Montesquieu, de Maillet, Buffon, Maupertuis, Bonnet, Erasmus Darwin, Matthew, Wells, Lamarck, Chambers, Blyth, Prichard and Naudin.
 None of them got it completely right, but they were all right in part.
 Scientists remained mainly sceptical.
 Normal people did not believe any part of any of them.
 The Origin of Species, on the other hand, was quickly accepted by the scientific community and then slowly by the general public.
 We think Darwen's arguments had five major advantages over those of his predecessors.